-I know I’ve been bombarding you with flowers lately, but it’s just the best cookie for Spring and Mom’s Day!
+I know I’ve been bombarding you with flowers lately, but these flower cookie bites are perfect for Spring and Mother’s Day!
 This is the last one, though (maybe).
 I thought I’d share what I sent my own mom for the big day.
 Sorry for the lack o’ photos… I focused too much on the decorating and packaging!

 to make the mini flower cookies you will need:

 cut-out cookie dough

 food coloring (I used Americolor soft gel pastes, Electric Pink, Electric Green, Sky Blue, Orange)

 1 frosting bag, coupler, size “4” decorating tip and rubber band for each color

 Cut out mini flowers with cutter and bake cookies according to recipe.
 Let cool completely.

 Mix frosting color(s) of your choice.
 Prepare a bag of frosting with a size “4” tip and fill with half of one of the colors of frosting.
 Outline flower and let set well, about 15 minutes.
 With the other half of the same color, thin with water until the consistency of glue.
 With a small spoon or squeeze bottle, pour thinned frosting in center of piped flower and let run to edges.
 You may help the frosting along with a small butter knife or spatula. .
 Let set well, at least an hour.

 step three: pipe your designs

 With a bag of frosting fitted with a “3” tip, pipe your designs on top of the set flooded cookie: swirls, stripes, dots, etc.